Armstrong County, Pennsylvania: 19th century

-Three miles upriver from Kittanning is Ford City.
-Incorporated in 1887, Ford City was a company town for John Baptiste Ford's renowned plate-glass industry, known today as Pittsburgh Plate Glass PPG Industries, a Fortune 500 Company.
+Three miles downriver from Kittanning is Ford City.
+Incorporated in 1887, Ford City was a company town for John Baptiste Ford's renowned plate-glass industry, known now as Pittsburgh Plate Glass PPG Industries, a Fortune 500 Company.
 Eljer also operated a production facility along the river in Ford City that made ceramic toilets.
 The two companies employed nearly 10,000 people at the height of Armstrong County's economy.
-Today, Ford City is a struggling, yet proud community that finds ways to keep its economy and heritage alive through creative businesses and lively festivals.
-In addition, Ford City is the future site of the Armstrong campus of Butler County Community College (BC3) - consistently ranked the Best Community College in Pennsylvania.